Introduction#

 Visibility into Automated Bot Traffic#

 In general, one wants to have visibility into automated traffic.
-This can be commonly achieved with a LOG action, logging anything with a Bot Score likely automated.
+This can be commonly achieved with a LOG action, logging anything with a Bot Score “likely automated” based on available detection engines.

 Reference: Bot Management variables.